John Cage: 1937–1949: Modern dance and Eastern influences

-Like his personal life, Cage's artistic life went through a crisis in mid-1940s.
+Like his personal life, Cage's artistic life went through a crisis in the mid-1940s.
 The composer was experiencing a growing disillusionment with the idea of music as means of communication: the public rarely accepted his work, and Cage himself, too, had trouble understanding the music of his colleagues.
-In early 1946 Cage agreed to tutor Gita Sarabhai, an Indian musician who came to the US to study Western music.
+In early 1946, Cage agreed to tutor Gita Sarabhai, an Indian musician who came to the US to study Western music.
 In return, he asked her to teach him about Indian music and philosophy.
-Cage also attended, in late 1940s and early 1950s, D. T. Suzuki's lectures on Zen Buddhism, and read further the works of Coomaraswamy.
+Cage also attended, in the late 1940s and early 1950s, D. T. Suzuki's lectures on Zen Buddhism, and read further the works of Coomaraswamy.
 The first fruits of these studies were works inspired by Indian concepts: Sonatas and Interludes for prepared piano, String Quartet in Four Parts, and others.
 Cage accepted the goal of music as explained to him by Sarabhai: "to sober and quiet the mind, thus rendering it susceptible to divine influences".

 Early in 1946, his former teacher Richard Buhlig arranged for Cage to meet Berlin-born pianist Grete Sultan, who had escaped from Nazi persecution to New York in 1941.
 They became close, lifelong friends, and Cage later dedicated part of his Music for Piano and his monumental piano cycle Etudes Australes to her.
+In 1949, he received a Guggenheim Fellowship.